Remi-Gau/check_my_code/README.md

 To use this here is what you need to do:
 1. Copy `pre-push.sample` into your `project/.git/hooks`
 2. Rename it to `pre-push`
-3. You might need to modify the alias matlab line below to point this script to where matlab is on your computer.
+3. You might need to modify the `alias matlab` line to point this script to where matlab is on your computer.
 4. Make this file executable by running `chmod +x .git/hooks/pre-push`
 5. Now your code quality will be checked if when you push your code